cybrilla/rta-docs/docs/additional-apis/kyc-forms.md

 ---
 sidebar_position: 3
 sidebar_label: KYC Forms API
-title: KYC Forms API
+title: KYC Forms API (Early access)
 ---

 The KYC Forms API lets a partner submit or modify KYC details of their investors.
 Currently, Cybrilla POA supports only modification of existing KYC records.
-The modification of KYC record will be supported if the investors' KYC is one of the below -
+The modification of KYC record will be supported if the investors' KYC status at the KRA is one of the below -
 - `validated`
 - `verified` or `registered`
 - `onhold`